jdrussett/DevLearningNotes/Apex/Salesforce CLI and VS Code.md

         sfdx force:source:deploy -u `sandbox_name` -m "ApexClass:`class_name1`, ApexClass:`class_name2`"

   - Executing simply ``sfdx force:source:deploy -u `[sandbox_name]` -m ApexClass`` will deploy all Apex class to org at once
+  - Add flag `--checkonly` to validate a deployment without committing the code to the org
 - `sfdx force:limits:api:display` allows you to view your org's metadata limits for working with sfdx/dev ops model

 ## Flags & Abbreviations